 In 2019, Yuwaya Ngarra-li held a Food Forum at Walgett Community College High School.
 The aims of the Food Forum were to:

-Staff from local Aboriginal Community Controlled Organisations, council staff, teachers, gardeners, food retailers and other concerned local residents, including Elders from the DEG, raised issues to do with food supply, drinking water, growing food locally and the effect of food choices on physical and mental health.
+Staff from local Aboriginal community controlled organisations, council staff, teachers, gardeners, food retailers and other concerned local residents, including Elders from the DEG, raised issues to do with food supply, drinking water, growing food locally and the effects of food choices on physical and mental health.

 Food and Water for Life Program

-Since the Food Forum, Yuwaya Ngarra-li has been focused its ‘Food and Water for Life Program’, which aims to address food and water insecurity issues, poor drinking water, costly and poor quality food, and the associated health and wellbeing issues in Walgett.
+Since the Food Forum, Dharriwaa Elders Group and Walgett Aboriginal Medical Service with Yuwaya Ngarra-li and collaborators from The George Institute for Global Health and the UNSW Global Water Institute have been implementing and refining the ‘Food and Water for Life Program’, which aims to address food and water insecurity issues, poor drinking water, costly and poor quality food, and the associated health and wellbeing issues in Walgett.